noahitall/PimGarden/README.md

 - Pull-down search functionality to find entities by name, phone, or email
 - Detailed interaction logs on entity detail pages with "View More" pagination
 - Camera and photo library integration for setting entity photos
+- Toggle between full-sized and compact entity cards
+- Mark entities as favorites and keep them at the top of your list
+- Sort entities by name, last updated, or recent interaction
+- Filter entities by type (people, groups, topics) or favorites
+- Create groups and manage group memberships
+- Add and manage tags for better entity organization
+- Create custom action types with configurable scores and colors

+## User Interface Features

+### Home Screen
+- Sort entities by name, last updated, or recent interaction with a convenient sort menu
+- Filter entities by type (All, People, Groups, Topics) using filter chips
+- Toggle favorites filter to show only your favorite entities
+- Toggle between full-sized and compact card views
+- Mark entities as favorites by tapping the star icon

+### Entity Details
+- View and add custom interaction types with personalized icons and colors
+- Tap on an entity's avatar to see a menu of interaction options
+- View interaction history with a sparkline visualization that works in both view modes
+- Add tags to categorize entities for easier management

+### Groups Management
+- Create groups to organize people and topics
+- Add or remove members from groups easily
+- Groups can receive interactions that propagate to all members
+- Track group membership changes

+### Settings
+- Customize interaction score settings with decay factors and decay types
+- Adjust how quickly interaction scores decay over time
+- Developer options for database maintenance (in dev mode)

+## Technical Improvements

+### Database
+- Robust migrations system for seamless app updates
+- Enhanced error handling and fallbacks for database operations
+- Support for tracking interaction scores with configurable decay
+- Group membership tracking with timestamps
+- Tag system with improved query performance
+- Color support for interaction types

+### Performance
+- Optimized entity loading with configurable sorting
+- Efficient filtering that works with large numbers of entities
+- Adaptive layout for different screen sizes
+- Improved database query performance

 ## Development Guidelines